 To meet the needs of the world's growing population and taking into account changing consumption patterns, natural resources scarcity and the impact of climate change, food production must be increased in an economically, environmentally, and socially sustainable way.

 The JRC provides independent scientific and technical advice and support to EU policies such as the Common Agricultural Policy, the Common Fisheries Policy, and new initiatives such as the Bioeconomy.

 The JRC supports the European Commission's agriculture and food security policies through its monitoring and economic analysis of agricultural resources and farm systems.

 We explore, for example, alternative scenarios for sustainable agriculture.
 In contribution to global food security, the JRC examines the competitiveness of the European agro-food sector, and helps to promote the European agriculture sector in world trade.

-In its role as the European Commission's in-house science service, the JRC supports amongst others, the Directorates-General for Agriculture and Rural Development and Maritime Affairs and Fisheries in their policy work in the areas of agriculture and food security.
+In its role as the European Commission's science and knowledge service, the JRC supports, amongst others, the Directorates-General for Agriculture and Rural Development and Maritime Affairs and Fisheries in their policy work in the areas of agriculture and food security.